Retained Primitive Reflexes: The Key Clinic's Ultimate Guide

 Gets motion sickness easily

-Speech and Auditory difficulty
+Speech and Auditory difficulties

 Spatial issues